Llyme/lazy-mongo-log/README.md

     keyword="bears",
 ).using(
     collection=mySuperCoolCollection,
-    keyword="why are you doing this?!"
-).warn("Because, why not?")
+    keyword="why are you doing this?!", ).warn("Because, why not?")
 ```